learn-co-students/javascript-review-seattle-web-100719/README.md

 To get started:
 1. `cd backend/`
+2. `rails db:migrate`
-2. `rails db:seed`
+3. `rails db:seed`
-3. `rails s`
+4. `rails s`
-4. If you're silly like me, you'll accidentally shut down your Rails server if you don't open a new Terminal tab in VS Code.
+5. If you're silly like me, you'll accidentally shut down your Rails server if you don't open a new Terminal tab in VS Code.
 So do that.